Research Fellow, Coin Hoards of the Roman Empire project

 Scientific member, Swiss School of Archaeology in Greece

 I am responsible for the identification and publication of the coin finds made by the Swiss School of Archaeology in Eretria (Euboea, Greece).
 Several publications have already resulted from my work on this project, including one of a hoard consisting of 201 antoniniani dating up to AD 254.

-- ‘Provincial Coinages: Eastern Provinces’, in: C. Arnold-Biucchi, M. Caccamo Caltabiano, Survey of Numismatic Research 2008-2013 (Taormina, 2015): 228-43 (with D. Calomino).
+2015 Provincial Coinages: Eastern Provinces, in: C. Arnold-Biucchi, M. Caccamo Caltabiano (ed.), Survey of Numismatic Research 2008-2013, Taormina, p.
+228-43 (with D. Calomino).

-- ‘Le monnayage d’argent émis par le roi Juba II de Maurétanie (I): catalogue des monnaies datées’, Revue Suisse de Numismatique 94 (2015): 33-114.
+2015 Le monnayage d’argent émis par le roi Juba II de Maurétanie (I): catalogue des monnaies datées, Revue Suisse de Numismatique 94, p.
+33-114.